dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework - Variable Impedance Control in End-Effector Space- An Action Space for Reinforcement Learning in Contact-Rich Tasks.md

 Observation to Control Input Through Action

 ## Problem Definition
 Different tasks can be successfully achieved by different action spaces.
-However, robotic manipulation in RL has focused on the observation space or reward model rather than action space despite can simplify the exploration and improve robustness.
-However, choosing
+However, robotic manipulation in RL has focused on the observation space or reward model rather than action space, despite appropriate action space can simplify the exploration and improve robustness.
+Therefore, the author inve